isotopp/isotopp.github.io/content/posts/2022-09-27-mysql-local-and-distributed-storage.md

 Writes queue nicely, and the storage here is performing extremely well under parallel load in benchmarks.
 So many parallel writes should work well:
-Each write takes 0.9-ish ms, but you can many of them in flight at the same time.
+Each write takes 0.9-ish ms, but you can do many of them in flight at the same time.

 Unfortunately, transactional workloads do not have that shape.
 [Parallel replication]({{< ref "/content/posts/2021-11-08-mysql-parallel-replication.md" >}}) is subject to a number of constraints regarding reordering, and also subject to limitations that result from implementation details.